liunan-tsinghua/liunan-tsinghua.github.io/content/authors/Lehan Sun/_index.md

 ---
 # Display name
-title: Lehan Sun
+title: Phoenix Sun
 # Full Name (for SEO)
-first_name: Lehan
+first_name: Phoenix
 last_name: Sun

 # Is this the primary user of the site?